nuclio/nuclio/docs/tasks/configuring-a-platform.md

 <a id="sensitive-fields"></a>
 ### Sensitive fields

-Nuclio resources (currently function configuration only) may contain sensitive information such as passwords, tokens, etc.
+Nuclio resources (currently function configuration and api gateway configuration) may contain sensitive information such as passwords, tokens, etc.
 When the 'masking sensitive fields' feature is enabled, these fields get obfuscated, and their raw values are stored separately (in a Kubernetes secret).
-They are then populated internally when needed, during function deployment.
+They are then populated internally when needed, during function deployment or api gateway creation.

+In api gateway config only `password` field is masked if 'masking sensitive fields' is enabled.
-There are some config fields that are [masked by default](https://github.com/nuclio/nuclio/blob/development/pkg/platformconfig/types.go#L303-L340).
+For function config there are some config fields that are [masked by default](https://github.com/nuclio/nuclio/blob/development/pkg/platformconfig/types.go#L303-L340).
 You can add custom sensitive fields to mask by specifying the regex to the path in the function configuration.
 The masked fields are replaced with references (`$ref`) in the function configuration.
 Example:
 ```yaml